a7351220/eco_cup_frontend/intro/spec.md

 ## 2. Implemented Smart Contracts

 ### 2.1 StakingPool.sol
-Staking pool contract allows users to stake ETH and supports withdrawals.
+Staking pool contract allows users to stake CELO and supports withdrawals.
 Key features:
-- Minimum stake amount is 0.0001 ETH
+- Minimum stake amount is 0.0001 CELO
-- Users can withdraw staked ETH at any time
+- Users can withdraw staked CELO at any time
 - Tracks each user's staked amount
 - Interfaces with the reward controller